Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Save the Villain: He rescues Adrian Toomes from his malfunctioning wings in Homecoming.

 - Sensory Overload: His Spider-Sense is a bit of a problem in this version.
-While he does have a greater sense of awareness that allows him to have better reflexes, it comes with the cost of being overwhelmed with the awareness of everything he can sense in the midst of battle.
-His first costume incorporates welding goggles because they minimize visual stimuli to a level where he can focus.
+While he does have a greater sense of awareness that allows him to have better reflexes, it comes at the cost of being overwhelmed with the awareness of everything around him during battle.
+His first costume incorporates welding goggles (which Tony is shocked he can even see out of since he himself couldn't) because they minimize visual stimuli to a level where he can focus.
 His new suit incorporates mechanical irises so that he can adjust how much he sees as needed.

 - Shoo Out the Clowns: After the big fight at the airport in Civil War, Tony tells him to go back home for his own safety and even threatens to tell Aunt May if he doesn't.
 This itself happens before the dramatic final act.
 It's justified given how nearly fatal the battle went in the case of Rhodey.

-- Single Guy Seeks Most Popular Girl: Liz Allan is a senior involved with many clubs and is much sought after, and also the object of Peter's affection.
+- Single Guy Seeks Most Popular Girl: Liz Allan is a senior involved with many clubs and is much sought after, and also the object of Peter's affection in Homecoming.

 - Sir Not-Appearing-in-This-Trailer: In Captain America: Civil War, due to contractual issues between Marvel Studios and Sony: